malengatiger/kasie-transie-commuter-2025/README.md

 ## Description
 This Android and iOS app serves the **Commuter**.

+### Installation and Authentication
+Provide Commuter information and install the app for the first time.
+Signing in

 <img width="974" alt="Screenshot 2025-02-18 at 20 12 50" src="https://github.com/user-attachments/assets/9aab7c10-383a-4b1f-9544-5e0a0d7a7316" />